Annual Survey of Research and Development in Canadian Industry (RDCI)

 Data sources and methodology

-The target population comprises all businesses and industrial non-profit organizations that perform and/or fund research and development (R&D), or have had R&D expenditures in the past and continue to make or receive technology payments within the reference period.
-The survey is a cross economy survey and includes all NAICS codes except NAICS 61131 (universities) and NAICS 91 (public administration).
+The target population comprises all businesses and industrial non-profit organizations that perform or fund research and development (R&D), or have had R&D expenditures in the past and continue to make or receive technology payments within the reference period.
+The survey is a cross economy survey and includes all North American Industry Classification System codes, with the exception of the following codes: 61131 - Universities and 91 - Public administration.

-The RDCI uses two questionnaires: one for companies and another for industrial non-profit organizations.
-These questionnaires were developed to conform to international standards for research and development concepts (OECD, Frascati Manual 2015).
-Electronic questionnaires (EQ) are the principal mode of collection.
+The Annual Survey of Research and Development in Canadian Industry uses two questionnaires: one for companies and another for industrial non-profit organizations.
+These questionnaires were developed to conform to international standards for research and development concepts (Organisation for Economic Cooperation and Development, Frascati Manual 2015).
+Electronic questionnaire is the principal mode of collection.

 This is a sample survey with a cross-sectional design.

-The RDCI is a stratified sample of businesses classified by: 57 unique industry groups, R&D size and geography.
+The Annual Survey of Research and Development in Canadian Industry is a stratified sample of businesses classified by 57 unique industry groups, research and development size and geography.

 Responding to this survey is mandatory.